Athens Kiddie Carnival returns with more pint sized fun!

 Did you hear that?
-Kids from all over North Alabama just squealed with excitement as they celebrate the return of the Athens Lions Club Kiddie Carnival.
+Kids from all over North Alabama just squealed with excitement as they celebrate the return of the Lions Club’s Athens Kiddie Carnival.

 Two years ago, my child and two of his little friends were among those big, bright eyes marveling at the sight of pint sized carnival rides one summer night.
 Two adults, three kids, three hours of nonstop laughter and smiles, and less than $25 later, we conquered Athens’ greatest attraction for the preschool and elementary crowd.
 And we can’t wait to do it again!

 Rides at the Athens Kiddie Carnival

 Located across the street from Athens Middle School in a gated field are at least nine carnival rides sized just right for your “littles.”
 Two sets of amusement swings – one for the bigger kids and one for even the smallest, a whirly-twister, umbrella chairs floating you high into the sky, a bitty roller coaster, a bright yellow train, horses on a carousel, race cars, space ships, and a mini Ferris wheel are all waiting on your kids to jump aboard for only 50¢ a ride.

 When you walk through the gate, you’ll be greeted by one of the many smiling Athens Lions Club members who volunteer each weekend to create this magical experience for children in the heart of the Valley.
 Lions Club volunteers, as well as local teen volunteers, are stationed at each ride to ensure your child has a fabulous and safe time.
 This has been a fundraiser and way to give back for the Athens Lions Club since the 1950s and you can tell that the volunteers are both pros at it and truly enjoy it!
 All the money raised supports vision screenings and eyeglasses for those in need and a children’s camp for kids with diabetes.